bgachara/bgachara.github.io/posts/operating_systems.md

   - Symbolic links
     - allow links to span filesystems as hard links are meaningless outside its inode's own filesystem
     - incur more overhead than hard links because resolving a symbolic link effectively involves resolving two files: symbolic link and the linked-to-file.
+- Streams
+  - Unformatted sequences of bytes with a pointer.
+  - open stream is represented by pointer to a file data structure.
+  - positioning the pointer.

+- POSIX design patterns
+  - Everything is a file
+  - open before use
+  - byte-oriented
+  - explicit close
+  - Kernel buffered reads.

+- High-level vs Low-level File API.

+- Why buffer in Userspace?
+Overhead!
+  - Syscalls are 25x more expensive than function calls.(100ns)
+  - Simplifies operating system.

+- Aliasing of file descriptors

 - Special file
   - kernel objects that are represented as files
   - Include